skunkteam/types/README.md

 // (try to) construct a valid instance of Age.
 Age.construct('123'); // => 123
 Age(true);
-// throws ValidationError: error in parser of [Age.autoCast]: could not autocast value: true
+// throws ValidationError: error in parser of [AutoCast<Age>]: could not autocast value: true

 // `is()` is a type-guard, it returns whether the value is already a valid Age.
 Age.is('123'); // => false